coolbutuseless/anotherworld/README.md

 therefore does not support  event-driven interactive graphics as implemented in the `{eventloop}` package.

-**If you are a windows developor capable of adding support for an `onIdle` callback to R itself, please get in touch!**
+**If you are a windows developer capable of adding support for an `onIdle` callback to R itself, please get in touch!**

 ## Limitation - Flickering Cursor